troopjs/todomvc.troopjs.com/README.md

 >
 >	* Locate (and if needed async load) the module containing the widget
 >	* Instantiate the widget (if needed, we do support singleton widgets)
->	* Wire the instance (basically reflect on the instance and scan for well known method signatures)
+>	* Wire the instance (basically reflect on the instance and scan for well known method signatures), more on this later